Chapter 1: Student Conduct and Discipline

 1.7.4 Communication of Decision

-The Appeal Official’s decision shall be communicated in writing to the Respondent and the OSCCR within 30 business days after receiving the appeal and official record.
+The Appeal Official’s decision shall be communicated in writing to the Respondent and the Office of Community Standards within 30 business days after receiving the appeal and official record.
 The decision of the Appeal Official is the final appellate review.

 1.8 Transcript Notations and Disciplinary Record